Practice Problems

 Question 4

-At what minimum non-zero thickness of the film will the intensity of the same green light reflected back into the air be a minimum, or experience destructive interference?
+At what minimum non-zero thickness of the film will the intensity of the same blue light reflected back into the air be a minimum, or experience destructive interference?

 omit